anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The supreme art of war is to subdue the enemy without fighting.
+Quote: Adversity causes some men to break, others to break records.

-By: Sun Tzu
+By: William Arthur Ward